 The COVID-19 pandemic hits the poorest people hardest.
 In addition to short-term necessary crisis responses, long-term development measures need to remain on the agenda.

 As other world events capture our collective attention, African countries continue to face a number of different crises.
-Many people are suffering due to violent conflicts, serious crop failures and destructive natural disasters.
+People in Southern Sudan or the Central African Republic, for example, have been experiencing violent conflicts for years; in Ethiopia, Kenya or Malawi, crop failures and natural disasters caused by climate change are becoming more frequent.
 These crises threaten to fade further into the background due to the media's focus on the COVID-19 pandemic.

-Currently, East Africa, especially Ethiopia, Kenya and Somalia, is being ravaged by a huge swarm of locusts that are destroying everything in their path.
+For example, East Africa - particularly Ethiopia, Kenya and Somalia - was hit by a huge swarm of locusts in March.
 Millions upon millions of insects have formed a swarm 60 kilometres long and 40 kilometres wide, eating enough food in one day to feed 35,000 people.
 Somalia has already declared a state of emergency.

-If coronavirus spreads in the crisis-ridden African states, the situation will get drastically worse for a large number of people.
+If COVID-19 spreads in the crisis-ridden African states, the situation will worsen dramatically for a large number of people.

 Africa's experience in dealing with epidemics: a glimmer of hope

 Unfortunately, epidemics are not uncommon in Africa.
 For example, no fewer than 22 Ebola outbreaks have claimed over 14,000 lives since 1976.
 The Democratic Republic of Congo has been particularly hard hit, with over 2,000 people dying in the last major outbreak.
-For two years, attempts were made there to defeat the virus – with success.
-Although there has been no official all-clear, the last Ebola patient was allowed to leave the clinic on 3 March.
+For two years, attempts were made there to defeat the virus – with success: the Ebola outbreak in the north-east of the country was officially declared over in June 2020.

 The fight against the Ebola epidemic was an important lesson in epidemic management for many African countries.
-Ebola is far more infectious and deadly than SARS-CoV-2, with a mortality rate of up to 60 percent (the rate for coronavirus is up to 3 percent).
-The measures taken in the past against Ebola should also prove effective against coronavirus.
+In some cases, measures to contain the novel coronavirus were therefore taken more quickly than in Global North countries.
+Ebola is far more infectious and deadly than SARS-CoV-2, with a mortality rate of up to 60 percent (the rate for COVID-19 is up to 3 percent).

 Coronavirus could have dramatic consequences for Africa.
 Please help us to prevent them.

-Welthungerhilfe has already created a four-stage crisis plan for the new threat.
+Welthungerhilfe has created a four-stage crisis plan for the new threat.
 The aim is to safeguard all work processes and to continue our projects worldwide while protecting our local teams.
-Provided we are not contravening any local regulations, we will continue to work with communities to fight hunger and remain at the forefront of the fight against coronavirus.
+We are continuing to work with communities to fight hunger and remain at the forefront of the fight against COVID-19.

-A comic strip created by Welthungerhilfe and Wash United educates children and young people in 20 languages about coronavirus and other preventative hygiene measures.
+A comic strip created by Welthungerhilfe and Wash United is educateing children and young people in 20 languages about COVID-19 and other preventative hygiene measures.

 Welthungerhilfe's teams have already gained valuable experience in dealing with epidemics during the past Ebola outbreaks in Liberia and the Democratic Republic of Congo.
 We provided support for educational courses on the epidemic and hygiene, as well as the setting up of hygiene facilities and treatment centres.

 Support our work in Africa now.
-COVID-19 is a great threat to the people on the ground.
+COVID-19 is a great threat to a number of populations.
 A large-scale outbreak could cost many people their lives.
-Help now by donating to our projects preventing the spread of coronavirus!
+Help now by supporting our projects worldwide!

-This is what Welthungerhilfe is doing to combat the spread of coronavirus in our project countries
+What Welthungerhilfe is doing to combat the spread of COVID-19 in the countries we work in

 Support for local partner organisations in the creation, procurement and use of educational material such as posters, radio spots, loud speaker announcements and social media content in local languages.